Bikar History, Family Crest & Coats of Arms

 Early Origins of the Bikar family

-The surname Bikar was first found in Lanarkshire (Gaelic: Siorrachd Lannraig) a former county in the central Strathclyde region of Scotland, now divided into the Council Areas of North Lanarkshire, South Lanarkshire, and the City of Glasgow, where they held a family seat from ancient times.
+The surname Bikar was first found in Lanarkshire (Gaelic: Siorrachd Lannraig) a former county in the central Strathclyde region of Scotland at Biggar, a parish and market-town, on the road from Dumfries to Edinburgh.

 Bikar Spelling Variations

 Standards against which to judge the accuracy of spellings and translations did not yet exist in the Middle Ages.
 Spelling variations in names dating from that era, are thus, an extremely common occurrence.
 Bikar has been recorded as Biggar, Bigare, Bigger, Bigir, Bygar, McGivern, Bigger and many more.

 Early Notables of the Bikar family (pre 1700)

 More information is included under the topic Early Bikar Notables in all our PDF Extended History products and printed products wherever possible.